 I found your tiny blue woolen mittens, the ones attached together by a string, when I was looking for mine today.
 I wished, for one more day, that if I pulled the string, your hand would meet mine at the other end.

 The dance of the sun’s reflection reminded me of you, as you would wiggle, perched atop the counter, while we kneaded the bread dough together.
-Today, as the familiar baking smell fills up the kitchen, I promise to save some buns for you for the next time you find your way home.
+Today, as the familiar baking smell fills up the kitchen, I promise to save some rolls for you for the next time you find your way home.

 If I turned the doorknob ever so slowly and quietly, I could see you in your sleep.
 I could watch the rise and fall of your chest; I almost knew your dreams.
 Now, I hear the sound of the door, and I know you have come home.